a11yproject/a11yproject.com/src/posts/2013-04-22-title-attributes.md

 layout: post
 title: Use <code>title</code> attributes
 description: Avoid using title attributes except in a few special circumstances.
-author: dave_rupert
 category: How-to
-eleventyNavigation:
-  key: How-to
-  title: Use title attributes
-tags:
-  - howto
+author: Dave Rupert
+date: 2013-04-22
 further_reading:
-  - title: "The Trials and Tribulations of the Title Attribute"
+  - title: The Trials and Tribulations of the Title Attribute
     url: https://www.24a11y.com/2017/the-trials-and-tribulations-of-the-title-attribute/
     source: Scott O'Hara
     year: 2017
-  - title: "Using the HTML title attribute"
+  - title: Using the HTML title attribute
     url: https://developer.paciellogroup.com/blog/2013/01/using-the-html-title-attribute-updated/
     source: Steve Faulkner
     year: 2013
-  - title: "title attribute"
+  - title: "title - HTML: Hypertext Markup Language"
     url: https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title
     source: MDN
+eleventyNavigation:
+  key: {{ category }}
+  title: {{ title }}
+tags:
+  - howto
 ---

 **Short answer:** Don't use them, except in special circumstances.

 HTML `title` attributes are often perceived as an accessibility (and SEO) bonus, but the opposite is true.
 For screen reader users the content included inside of the `title` attribute is typically unnecessary, redundant, and possibly not even used.
 Conversely, content being put in the `title` attribute is being hidden from the (probable) majority of your users.
 If information is being hidden from the majority of your users, then it's likely not necessary.